Borley Rectory: Hauntings

-The first paranormal events reportedly occurred in about 1863, since a few locals later remembered having heard unexplained footsteps within the house at about that time.
-On 28 July 1900, four daughters of the rector, Henry Dawson Ellis Bull, saw what they thought was the ghost of a nun at twilight, about 40 yard from the house; they tried to talk to it, but it disappeared as they got closer.
-The local organist Ernest Ambrose later said that the family at the rectory were "very convinced that they had seen an apparition on several occasions".
+The first paranormal events at Borley Rectory reportedly occurred in about 1863, since a few locals later remembered having heard unexplained footsteps within the house at about that time.
+On 28 July 1900, four of Bull's daughters saw what they thought was the ghost of a nun at twilight, about 40 yard from the house; they tried to talk to it, but it disappeared as they got closer.
+Local organist Ernest Ambrose later said that the Bull family were "very convinced that they had seen an apparition on several occasions".
 Various people claimed to have witnessed a variety of puzzling incidents, such as a phantom coach driven by two headless horsemen, during the next four decades.
-Bull died in 1892 and his son, the Reverend Henry ("Harry") Foyster Bull, took over the living.
+Bull died in 1892 and his son, the Reverend Henry ("Harry") Foyster Bull, took over the parish.

-On 9 June 1927, Harry Bull died and the rectory again became vacant.
-In the following year, on the second day of October, the Reverend Guy Eric Smith and his wife moved into the house.
-Soon after moving in, Smith's wife, while cleaning out a cupboard, came across a brown paper package containing the skull of a young woman.
-Shortly after, the family reported a variety of incidents including the sounds of servant bells ringing despite their being disconnected, lights appearing in windows and unexplained footsteps.
+Upon Harry Bull's death on 9 June 1927, Borley Rectory became vacant.
+In the following year, on 2 October, the Reverend Guy Eric Smith and his wife moved into the house.
+Soon after moving in, Smith's wife, while cleaning out a cupboard, reportedly came across a brown paper package containing the skull of a young woman.
+Shortly afterwards the family reported a variety of incidents, including the sounds of servant bells ringing despite being disconnected, lights appearing in windows, and unexplained footsteps.
 In addition, Smith's wife believed she saw a horse-drawn carriage at night.

-The Smiths contacted the Daily Mirror asking to be put in touch with the Society for Psychical Research (SPR).
-On 10 June 1929 the newspaper sent a reporter, who promptly wrote the first in a series of articles detailing the mysteries of Borley.
+The Smiths contacted the Daily Mirror newspaper asking to be put in touch with the Society for Psychical Research (SPR).
+On 10 June 1929 the newspaper sent a reporter, who promptly wrote the first in a series of articles detailing the mysteries of Borley Rectory.
 The paper also arranged for Harry Price, a paranormal researcher, to make his first visit to the house.
 He arrived on 12 June and immediately phenomena of a new kind appeared, such as the throwing of stones, a vase and other objects.
 "Spirit messages" were tapped out from the frame of a mirror.
-As soon as Price left, these ceased.
+As soon as Price left, these occurrences ceased.
 Smith's wife later maintained that she suspected Price, an expert conjurer, of falsifying the phenomena.